4digitmwc/skillban-articles/index.md

 **One-Class SVM** is an unsupervised category of Support Vector Machines to determine whether a data point is an outlier by assigning all data into one class and find the decision function to distinguish between the normal data point and the outlier.
 In this study, the function to determine the outlier is the linear plane.
 As we have classified the candidates for the skillbans, it is reasonable to set the algorithm to detect half of the data points to be the outliers and the rest as the normal data points (penalty).
 The region that has the higher score will be considered as outliers.
 Or in mathematical words, $f(\textbf{x}) > 0$.
 This will determine us the outliers for the candidates we got from ranked and loved mapsets.

+### In Layman Terms

+For the skillbans of the players in the leaderboard system, we started with the same procedure by selecting the candidates using the Logistic Regression to classify the players between 4 Digits and higher than 4 Digits using the feature of ETI.
+Then we select those candidates to perform the outlier detection using the algorithm to find the cutoff for the skillbans of the players by dividing the player list into the lower half and upper half, which the upper half players will be skillbanned.

 ## Model Performance

 After the model is constructed, the next thing is to test the Model with user input in samples to determine whether the model will yield the low false predictions rate.
 Namely model should at least agree (partially) with the user inputs.